STEEPLE INN 2471

 STEEPLE SWIFTS 1930

-On the right we Sammy Downey presenting a football to Jim Platt for the Steeple Swifts under 14's standing behind him.
+On the right we Sammy Downey presenting a football to Jim Platt for the Steeple Swifts under 14's standing beside him.

 From the Left we have Jim Montgomery, Kerien Lawless, Sean O'Neill, Georger Rankin Snr, George Rankin Jnr, Alister Douglas, Alister Conwaith, Colin Altree, Vincent Massey, Keith Boyce, Raymond Borland, Colin Askins, John Todd, Mo Devine and Gabriel Slevin.